Bump in the neck: from a cold to cancer, doctors make the wrong diagnosis

 To avoid waiting five days, Paris went the next day to an emergency clinic affiliated with Princess Royal University Hospital, Kent.
 The doctors that Mme Wells met told her that her bump “didn’t appear to be cancerous.”
 According to them, the bump had been caused by a cold which the young woman had suffered a week earlier.

 But, over the weeks, the bump got bigger and harder.
-The young woman then asked her aunt, a radiologist working at the same hospital, if she could do a double magnetic resonance check in April.
+The young woman then asked her aunt, a radiologist working at the same hospital, if she might do a double magnetic resonance check in April.

 After she had tests, the results confirmed that her lump was not related to a cold, but rather stage two Hodgkin’s lymphoma, a rare cancer that develops in the lymphatic system and spreads throughout the body.